vegantriathlete/blog.marceisaacson.com/_posts/2020-05-09-looking-back-and-looking-ahead.md

 I entered my order to sell 4 CALLs of LUV at a strike of $30 and a premium of $0.20 on the May 15, 2020 expiration.
 The Bid/Ask as of Friday, May 8, 2020 was $0.15/$0.20 with a last sold of $0.17.
 The BidXAsk was 9X128.
+Update: Now that I have access to market depth data, I have lowered my premium to $0.15.
+This premium price should guarantee that my orders are filled.

 In originally entered my order to sell 3 CALLs of PG at a strike price of $118 and a premium of $0.70 on the May 15, 2020 expiration.
 The Bid/Ask as of Friday, May 8, 2020 was $0.28/$0.71 with a last sold of $0.68 (near the end of the day).